subpair/habit_tracker/README.md

 ## What is it?

-A habit tracker application is in general like a todo list whose tasks are coupled to specific dates and repeat for those dates.
+A habit tracker application is in general like a todo list whose tasks are coupled to specific dates and repeat in a set periodicity.
 This application can be used to keep track of those and provide you with analytics about how you kept up with those for a specific time range, referred here as a periodicity.